You’re here because you’re wondering — what does CV stand for?

 If you’re making a CV for a job in Europe, follow these steps:

-Create a header with contact info.
+Create a header with your contact information.

 List your previous jobs in the work experience section.